swissup/swissup.github.io/m2/extensions/seo-urls/faq.md

 * TOC
 {:toc}

-## How extension build urls in layered navigation
+### How extension build urls in layered navigation

 Extension uses attribute labels and its value labels to create urls for filters in layered navigation.
 Extension tries to find [in-URL label](../change-labels) for filter (attribute).
 If nothing found the it converts origignal store labels to lower case, remove forbidden characters (`.`, `&`) and replace spaces with dashes.
 Also extension considers attribute sort order and create always the same url for same filter set.
 And order in which filters were applied is not important.

 So you have to make sure that your store do not have same labels in one attribute.
 Otherwise magento can show incorrect results for applied filters in layered navigation.

-## Is it compatible with your Ajax Layered Navigation
+### Is it compatible with your Ajax Layered Navigation

 SEO URLs extension works great with [Swissup Ajax Layered Navigation](../../ajaxlayerednavigation/#frontend) version 1.0.2 and higher.

-## How to make URLs in category filter same as URLs of child categories
+### How to make URLs in category filter same as URLs of child categories

+> Maybe extension config option "Use direct URL to subcategory" is what you are looking for.

 From time to time we get question from our customers `How to remove word "category" from category filter url?` (or leading dash when they figured out how to do this with config).